oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 The loop name (`testsim` in the above example) will both allocate a name for the loop and execute an optional custom setup script.
 The software package comes with a few such pre-made custom scripts for specific systems / examples.
 When the `-N` option is specified, the custom setup script `./setup/setup_<name>` is ran.
 The script may make some of the steps described below optional.

+### Setting the DM interface

+There are three options for setting up the DM:

+- Connect to an existing DM

+- (re-)Create a new DM and connect to it

+- Create a new modal DM, mapped to an existing DM using another loop's control modes

+Before choosing an option, select if the DM to be controlled is `MODAL` or `ZONAL`.
+A zonal DM is one where the DM pixel locations map to physical actuator locations on the DM, allowing spatial filtering when creating control modes.
+With a zonal DM, each pixel of the DM map corresponds to a wavefront control mode, and spatial filtering functions are turned off.

+#### Connecting to an existing DM

 - **Set DM number** (`S` command in `Top Menu` screen).
-If the DM stream exists, you should see its x and y size in the two lines below.
-If not, you will to enter the desired DM size and create the DM stream with the `initDM` command in the `Top Menu`.
+You should see its x and y size in the two lines below.
+If not, the DM does not exist yet (see next section).

 - **autoconfigure DM streams**
 There are two possible setup configurations: